JiaLiangC/deploy/provisioner/docker/README.md

 ## USAGE

-Remember to place all your compiled RPMs in the following directory before executing the script: ci_tools/resources/pkgs/udh-packages/
+Remember to place all your compiled RPMs in the following directory before executing the script: ci_tools/resources/pkgs/udh-packages/ if you are in windows plz use .\setup_ansible.ps1 instead of source venv.sh

 1) Set up the environment
 ```